-In the province of Cádiz you’ll find the spectacular little village of Setenil de las Bodegas.
+In the province of Cádiz you will find the spectacular little village of Setenil de las Bodegas.
 The town stands out from the string of white Andalusian villages as many of the houses are built into the rock caves.

 After negotiating several steep roads and hairpin bends, the small town of whitewashed houses, Setenil de las Bodegas, reveals itself beautifully and surprisingly.
 The town’s houses cling to steep, lush cliff sides down to the Guadalporcun River, which runs through the town.